jnchaba/WebPDFGen/README.md

    - Download or preview the generated PDF when complete

 3. **Test with examples**
-   - Use the sample HTML files in the `examples/` directory
+   - Use the sample HTML files in the `examples/` directory via the "Try Our Examples" section
+   - Click the eye icon (👁️) next to any example to preview the raw HTML code
    - Try `simple-document.html` for basic conversion testing
    - Use `complex-layout.html` to test advanced CSS features
    - Test `invoice-template.html` for professional document formatting